qutorial/over-it-flows/1-basics/readme.txt

 Wrong password
 ```

-6. Additional infos and tasks
+6. Additional info and tasks

 Storing password in the executable is a bad idea.
 Storing it in the clear
 is also a bad idea.